Saturday, May 2, 2026

 The movie supposes that the pulp fiction heroes are real and the novels are exaggerated accounts of their adventures.
 Jake proves to be a seat-of-his-pants kind of guy who finds that all of his plans disintegrate and usually leave him worse off.
 In addition to playing the lead, Crawford was a writer and producer.
 He took the lead because they couldn't get anyone else to take the role.
 Dennis Christopher was not suited for an action film.
 He looks out of place throughout the movie.
 Karen Kopins has a few moments, but the script is quite unfriendly.
 She is stuck being panicked, anxious, or terrified for most of the film.
 John Hurt proves to be the villain - a white slaver named Sid, though he shows up rather late in the film.
 Sid and Speed are familiar with one another, bantering like old chums who now hate each other.

 The pacing is slow.
 There is entirely too much time of Speed and Margaret sitting here and sitting there with her being suspicious and him being indifferent.
-To show Speed just how dangerous he is, Sid keep killing his own men.
+To show Speed just how dangerous he is, Sid kept killing his own men.
 The various soldiers fighting the civil war prove to be terrible shots, unable to hit any of the important characters.
 Overall, the movie doesn't know what it wants to be.
 Sometimes it's a comedy, sometimes it's an action adventure, sometimes it's a parody of pulp fiction novels, but it never settles into a groove.
 Choppy.

 Intended to be the first in a series of Jake Speed adventures, this bombed and killed future installments.
 Mediocre.
 Skip.